 - ぼーん – an explosive fire bursting into flames

-- しん - cold deep penetrating your body
+- しん – cold deeply penetrating your body

-Onomatopoeias are endless, and are often found in manga sound effects.
-Artists even end up inventing sounds using words, so it's limitless.
+Onomatopoeias are endless and are often found in sound effects in manga.
+Artists even end up inventing sounds using words, so it is something without limits.

-Finally, we will leave you another list of Onomatopoeias, but this time focusing on common sound effects in manga:
+To finish, we will leave another list of Onomatopoeias, but this time focusing on common sound effects in manga:

 - ギャア – aaaah!